By Bruce Niederer — GBI Technical Advisor

 I think I need my head examined.

-To replace the core involves removing the fiberglass skin to expose the core.
+Replacing the damaged balsa core involves removing the fiberglass skin to expose the core.
 This can be done either from the topside or below deck.
 In my case, since the deck was getting new non-skid anyway, the repair would be easier from the topside.
 Using a circular saw, shallow cuts were made just deep enough to cut through the top skin to open up the damaged area once the skin was removed.
 A series of cuts were needed, enlarging the area incrementally until good core was reached.
-The bad core that didn’t come out with the glass skin was removed with a chisel (below).
+The bad core that didn’t come out with the glass skin was removed with a chisel.

 After the damaged areas were defined and the bad core removed, the exposed openings needed to be prepared for the repair (above).
 First, the inside of the exposed bottom skin was sanded with a palm sander and 80-grit paper to clean and level the surface that the new core would be bonded to.
 Then a smooth and uniform 12:1 bevel was sanded in the fiberglass deck skin around the openings with an orbital sander.
 Since the skin was 1/8″ thick, this meant the bevel extended 1½” back from the edge of the cut (below).
-The 12:1 bevel is necessary to provide adequate bonding surface when laminating in the skin repair patches.
-(Refer to 002-550 Fiberglass Boat Repair & Maintenance, Chapter 5.)
+The 12:1 bevel is necessary to provide an adequate bonding surface when laminating in the skin repair patches.
+(Refer to Chapter 5 in Fiberglass Boat Repair & Maintenance.)

 Next, ¾” contour core balsa was cut to fit the openings.
 The term ‘contour core’ means that the core, whether balsa or another core material, has a series of cuts through it.
 Typically these cuts run perpendicular to each other along the length and width about 1″ to 1½” apart, forming a grid of blocks that are held together by a loosely woven cloth called scrim.
 This allows the core to follow curvatures in the deck, whether convex or concave.
 One problem in using contour core is that the blocks of core will separate to some varying degree in conforming to a curve.
 The resulting gap must be filled to prevent water migration within the deck or hull.
 With this in mind, I installed the core using a two-step bonding technique.

 The repair patch technique mentioned starts with the 12:1 bevel that was ground before the core went in.
 Then, two pieces of 738 glass were cut to shape for each repair area.
-The bottom, or first piece in, got cut so that it fit about ½” smaller than the outer edge of the bevel around the circumference of the repair.
+The bottom, or first piece in, got cut so that it fits about ½” smaller than the outer edge of the bevel around the circumference of the repair.
 The top piece was cut so that it was about 1″-1½” smaller around the same circumference.
-Using WEST SYSTEM® 105/206 and a squeegee, the two patches were laminated into each repair area, the larger piece going in first followed by the smaller one (below).
-We are very confident based on testing done at GBI that this repair technique (described in detail in Chapter 4 of 002-550 Fiberglass Boat Repair & Maintenance) will produce the strongest repair possible.
-Once again, 879 Release Fabric was used to firmly squeegee the repair laminate in place, to compact the fibers, and to create a no-prep surface for fairing.
+Using WEST SYSTEM® 105/206 and a plastic spreader, the two patches were laminated into each repair area, the larger piece going in first followed by the smaller one (below).
+We are very confident based on testing done at GBI that this repair technique (described in detail in Chapter 4 Fiberglass Boat Repair & Maintenance) will produce the strongest repair possible.
+Once again, 879 Release Fabric was used to firmly squeegee the repair laminate in place to compact the fibers and create a no-prep surface for fairing.

 Once the epoxy cured for a few days, the release fabric was removed.
 Any rough edges or high spots around the circumference of the repairs were sanded off with an orbital sander.
 Then a fairing mixture of 105/206 with 407 Low-Density Filler was prepared to a consistency of peanut butter.
 The higher the percentage of 407, the easier the sanding would be.
 I made a special tool using an old heavy mainsail batten mounted to a piece of wood so that half the batten was off the wood (below).
 The tool was long enough to span beyond the length of the long repair.
 The areas that needed filling were slightly overfilled with the fairing mixture using a squeegee; then, the batten tool was used like a long spreader to smooth and scrape off excess mixture.
 This was allowed to cure a couple of days.
 Then a 4′ longboard (long sanding block) was used to sand the filled patches.
 High and low spots were identified, more filler was applied where needed, and the repair was sanded with the longboard again.
 Once the repaired area was smooth and fair with the deck, a neat coat of 105/206 was rolled over the sanded 407 surface to fill any porosity and to ready the surface for painting.

 After all this, I was finally back to where I started.
-Having replaced the damaged balsa core, I was ready to properly reinstall the hardware to avoid more damage, and get back to applying a new non-skid surface to the deck (below).
-In the next issue of EPOXYWORKS I will describe the details of that portion of the project.
+Having replaced the damaged balsa core, I was ready to properly reinstall the hardware to avoid more damage and get back to applying a new non-skid surface to the deck (below).
+In the next issue of Epoxyworks, I describe the details of that portion of the project.
 I should be nearly done by then.